 Here's a quick snippet from PokerNerve's course regarding equity realization OOP.

 What are the right ranges?

-Here's a snippet from PokerNerve's MTT course that discusses equity realization when it comes to poker skill.
+Here's a snippet from PokerNerve's MTT course that discusses the importance of a players ability in equity realization.

 How do I know which hands I can profitably play?

-A side from realistic self-assessment, if you play online and you're using a HUD, you can identity your ability reasonably well.
+Aside from realistic self-assessment, if you play online and you're using a HUD, you can identify your ability reasonably well.
 Depending on how many hands you've collected, a simple process of filtering your database of hands you've collected will allow you to eyeball your results.

 When it comes to profitably playing a hand in poker, especially from the blinds, pot odds are only half the story.
 By understanding equity realization and it's contributing factors, we'll be able to make more profitable decisions.

 Skilled players will get to realize a bigger share of the pot than their entitled too, more consistently.
 Check your database of hands if you have one, to see how you're performing, and adjust your ranges accordingly by either tightening up if you're losing money with certain hands or widening your range if the worst parts of your range you play in a spot are profitable.

 Want more content like this blog post?
 Check out the PokerNerve Road to Success Course where we have almost 100 lessons and supplemental videos to help take your game to the next level.